 In this second test, there were only two newsletter registrations, but they were again both when optimizing for Quality Visitors.

-Something I also wanted to look at was 1-day click attributionAn attribution window is the number of days between when a person viewed or clicked your Facebook ad and subsequently took an action.
+Something I also wanted to look at was 1-day Click Attribution is one way Meta gives credit to an ad for a conversion.
+Credit will be given to an ad when someone clicks your ad within a specified number of days of clicking.
+Click Attribution options include 1-day click, 7-day click, and 28-day click, the last being only available for reporting.
 More results.
 The reason is that it’s entirely possible that these results are inflated by incidental remarketing to people who would be coming to my website anyway.

 Since the Quality Visitor metric isn’t unique, I also want to eliminate people coming back multiple times during the next 7 days.
 So, let’s focus only on 1-day click — or people who clicked the ad and performed this action within a day.